promote the interoperability of payments acceptance

 The consortium started by defining three main protocols to be used in a POI (Point of Interaction) environment:

-The Acquirer protocol
+The Acquirer protocol, The TMS protocol, The Retailer protocol

 By fall 2005, the members of the consortium endorsed a Consortium Agreement,modelled on the framework of an Information Technology for European Advancement (ITEA) European research program.
 Over the next three years, work continued on the definition of the EPAS protocols, with an iterative revision process enabling state-of-the art technology and security requirements to be incorporated into the specifications.